 - 1 egg

-Mix together the warm water, 1/2 t. sugar, and yeast.
-Let it sit in a separate bowl for 5 or so minutes.
+Mix together the warm water, 1/2 teaspoon sugar, and yeast in a small bowl.
+Let it sit for 5 or so minutes.

 Add the egg to the sour cream mixture and then mix in the yeast.